Dorianrolland/Projet-automate/README.md

 This will help you understand our FSA algo

-# Before running the script, you will need to proceed to a few installation and/or updates
+# Before running the script, you will need to proceed to a few installations and/or updates

 # In your terminal, enter :
 pip install -r requirement.txt                 (Make sure to have the latest pip version)